MoosiestMoose/Dynoword/README.md

 4 - Press run again for each turn.

 5 - When game is over press run again and select, "New game".

+Packages needed:
+Clockwork v.1.0.2
+archilab v.2021.25.2621